rhysd/tweet-app/README.md

   -h, --help                 output usage information
 ```

-The command opens GUI window and a tweet form.
-At first, you need to login as
+The command `tweet` opens GUI window and a tweet form.
+When running the command,
-normal mobile.twitter.com.

-Please see `tweet --help` for command line options.
+- if this app is not running yet, it starts GUI app
+- if this app is running in background, it reopens a window
+- if this app is running, it gives focus on application's window

+In any case of above, the command line options passed to `tweet` are reflected.

 ### Run This App as Background App